-I, Warren B. Kanders, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Amendment No. 1 to Annual Report on Form 10-K/A of Clarus Corporation on Form 10-K for the year ended December 31, 2009, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Amendment No. 1 to Annual Report on Form 10-K/A fairly presents in all material respects the financial condition and results of operations of Clarus Corporation.
+I, Peter R. Metcalf, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Amendment No. 2 to Annual Report on Form 10-K/A of Clarus Corporation on Form 10-K/A for the year ended December 31, 2009, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Annual Report on Form 10-K/A fairly presents in all material respects the financial condition and results of operations of Clarus Corporation.